 At our most recent company meeting, we started by listening to a great presentation from Ryan Beck from Mountain West Advisors.
 He talked to us about personal finance and steps to getting ourselves in a great financial position.
 Given our background as bookkeepers, this was helpful on a professional and personal level.
-We were able to get some great advice on personal finances and also have some valuable tools and contacts to share with our clients.
+We were able to get some great advice on personal finances.
+While also having some valuable tools and contacts to share with our clients.

 Then we ended with a lot of morale boosting talk from Alex and Julie (the owners), reminding us to work as a team and prioritize our lives.
 They made us feel appreciated and important.
 We celebrated Backyard Bookkeeper’s 10th anniversary and walked away with personalized gifts.

 I use this example of our company meeting as a great structure for any meeting: